JOSHCLUNE/LeanHammer/README.md

 LeanHammer is an automated reasoning tool for Lean which aims to bring together multiple proof search and reconstruction techniques and combine them into one tool.
 The `hammer` tactic provided by LeanHammer utilizes this variety of techniques to search for a proof of the current goal, then constructs a suggestion for a tactic script which can replace the `hammer` invocation.

 LeanHammer is in an early stage of its development and therefore may be subject to breaking changes.
+It is currently compatible with Lean v4.20.

 Pull requests and issues are welcome.